hashicorp/terraform-provider-time/website/docs/r/offset.html.markdown

 The following arguments are optional:

 * `base_rfc3339` - (Optional) Configure the base timestamp with an UTC [RFC3339 time string](https://tools.ietf.org/html/rfc3339#section-5.8) (`YYYY-MM-DDTHH:MM:SSZ`).
 Defaults to the current time.
-* `keepers` - (Optional) Arbitrary map of values that, when changed, will trigger a new base timestamp value to be saved.
+* `triggers` - (Optional) Arbitrary map of values that, when changed, will trigger a new base timestamp value to be saved.
 See [the main provider documentation](../index.html) for more information.
 * `offset_days` - (Optional) Number of days to offset the base timestamp.
 Conflicts with other `offset_` arguments.
 * `offset_hours` - (Optional) Number of hours to offset the base timestamp.
 Conflicts with other `offset_` arguments.
 * `offset_minutes` - (Optional) Number of minutes to offset the base timestamp.
 Conflicts with other `offset_` arguments.